movement-pass/movement-pass.github.io/foundation.md

 npm install -g aws-cdk
 ```

+Yes, it is required regardless the language you use in CDK.

 ## ParameterStore

 When working with multi distribution unit we often have to share the same configuration values across the deployment